-Honda has introduced two high-efficiency, gas-electric versions of its redesigned Accord midsize sedan: a conventional hybrid model, and the plug-in hybrid (PHEV) discussed herein.
-Essentially the flagship model of the Accord lineup in terms of technology, features and pricing, the PHEV offers buyers an extended electric-only driving range in addition to the practicality and responsive handling for which the Accord has become known.
+Honda offers two high-efficiency, gas-electric versions of its Accord midsize sedan: a conventional hybrid model, and the plug-in hybrid (PHEV) discussed herein.
+Essentially the flagship model of the Accord lineup in terms of technology, features and pricing, the PHEV provides buyers an extended electric-only driving range in addition to the practicality and responsive handling for which the Accord has become known.

 The Accord PHEV's claim to eco-fame is a powertrain that consists of a 2.0-liter inline-four and an electric motor that combine for 196 horsepower and 221 lb-ft of torque.
 The two-mode hybrid system puts power to the front wheels via a new continuously variable transmission - or CVT - similar to that used in the standard Accord.
 A 6.7 kWH lithium ion battery sits between the second row of seats and the trunk, where it robs much of the sedan's usable trunk space (although room for small suitcases remains).